 - My recipe ideas come from anywhere and everywhere: my fruit bowl, images in magazines, walking down an aisle in the market, talking with people, colors, the weather, my mood, a book, a TV show, the seasons, and the list goes on.

 - I have too many favorite foods to list.

 - Foods are rarely too rich for me.
 I don't really get it when someone says they can only have one bite because a dessert is too rich (particularly chocolate).

 - I believe most foods are okay in moderation.
-(Yes, that includes sugar!)
+(Yes, that includes sweets.)

 - I always try to cook with local, fresh, healthy ingredients.